Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 - No free plan

-- Smaller brand recognition (minor, but affects integration availability)
+- Smaller brand recognition (affects integration availability slightly)

-- Template designs are functional but not design-award winners
+- Template designs are functional but won't win any design awards

 - No built-in CRM